wizcamp/wizcamp-realms-demo/session-guides/SESSION-01-instruction.md

 **Instructor introduces key concepts students need to succeed:**

-1. **Welcome to Wizcamp Enterprises** - Student scenario, developer role-play, and what students will experience as Junior Fullstack Developers
+1. **Welcome to Wizcamp** - Student scenario, developer role-play, and what students will experience as Junior Fullstack Developers
 2. **What We're Building** - Walkthrough of the finished trivia game to show the end goal
 3. **Modern Web Development & The Fullstack Approach** - Define modern web development and explain fullstack in context, including backend/frontend distinction
 4. **Meet React** - The 5 W's of React: what it is, who created/uses it, when it was released, where it's used, and why it matters